 According to the CDC, Sri Lanka is at warning level 4 what means high alert and traveling to Sri Lanka is not recommended.
 (CDC.gov)

-Why should Sri Lanka be on your (hopefully) post-pandemic or “new normal” bucket list?
+Why should Sri Lanka be on travelers’ post-pandemic bucket list?

 The stunning landscapes, fascinating heritage, and the warmth of their population have made the small country island of Sri Lanka a must-see for travelers worldwide.
 Today, when many countries are focusing their efforts on reactivating their economies, we wonder, as you probably do too, when we will be able to bathe in the beautiful Sri Lankan beaches again.

 Sri Lanka is home to wildlife-packed national parks, sparkling beaches, blue whales and dolphins, tea plantations, and way more.
 Here are our recommendations for places you can’t miss.

 Mirissa Blue Whale Watching